The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 “Catering is so much more than rich people putting on fancy dresses,” she says.
 “It’s a lot of livelihoods.”

 Some laid-off workers have managed to find other jobs.
 Sean Hingel had been an event planner with Canard Inc., in Manhattan, where he loved dreaming up creative menus and event designs for clients — the quirkier and more specific the challenge, the better.
 When the pandemic hit, he was laid off along with most of the rest of the company’s employees.
-He was brought back on while the company tried different models, offering delivery dinners and holiday packages, he says, but competing with restaurant delivery proved nearly impossible and he was eventually terminated again.
+He was brought back on while the company tried different models, offering delivery dinners and holiday packages, he says, but competing with restaurant delivery proved nearly impossible, and he was eventually terminated again.

 Though he had dreamed of opening a restaurant, he says he realized he needed to provide a more stable living for his wife and two children, and he found work as a financial planner.
 “I lost my career.
 I put my heart and soul into it and fought,” he says.
 “I had the opportunity to meet incredible people and create incredible events.
 All that went away.”